liam-hsieh/phys243-project/README.md

 necessary information regarding home features and their relation to overall home price.

+This project is broken into multiple phases: module creation, model training, model evaluation and refinement, and ROI calculation and integration.
+Each phase builds off of the previous in the Jupyter notebook to describe the machine learning process for the housing dataset, extensions of the data provided in the dataset through the creation of Python modules, and web appplication interfaces that link the trained model with the Python modules.

+### Goals

+The goal of this project is to extend beyond the basic machine learning process with sample data and challenge ourselves to think about an extensible problem.
+While this project takes a number of steps past creating a linear regression model for the Kaggle dataset, it can be extended and advanced with the addition of more parameters and more data and training.

 ### How to Run the Web UI locally
 * Step 1: Go to `web_app/` -> `web_app.py`
 * Step 2: Run `web_app.py`